FairWild: FairWild Certification

-Use of FairWild Certification serves to provide consumers with the assurance that products are produced in a socially and ecologically sound manner.
-Before products can display the FairWild certification, all those involved in the national or international supply chain need to be assessed, including collectors, traders, and exporters in the country of origin.
+Use of FairWild Certification is intended to provide consumers with the assurance that wild-harvested products are produced in a socially and ecologically sound manner.
+Certification is currently available to companies and cooperatives that manage harvesting and processing of the wild collected products, with other companies in the chain of custody for FairWild certified ingredients required to register with the FairWild Foundation before the FairWild label can be displayed on manufactured products.

-Certification is based on a number of factors including resource assessment, management plans, sustainable collecting practices, cost calculation along the supply chain, traceability of goods and finances, and documented fair trading practices.
+Certification is based on review of a number of factors including resource assessment, management plans, sustainable collecting practices, cost calculation along the supply chain, traceability of goods and finances, and documented fair trading practices.
 FairWild is only applicable to wild harvested plants (except for timber products), lichens and fungi, and does not include cultivated plants.

 Products

 FairWild certified ingredients are available from producer companies in a number of countries worldwide.
 Certification audits (according to FairWild Standard version 1.0) began in 2007, with the first products containing FairWild-certified ingredients available on the market in 2009.
-Currently, products containing certified ingredients include herbal teas, frankincense, scented pillows. and traditional Chinese medicines (TCM).
-FairWild sustainable use projects are continuing successfully in various regions around the world.
+Currently, products containing certified ingredients include herbal teas, frankincense, and components of traditional Chinese medicines (TCM).
+FairWild sustainable use projects are being implemented in various regions around the world in cooperation with non-governmental organizations and government agencies, as well as private sector partners.

-Countries that currently either produce or distribute FairWild ingredients include Armenia, Azerbaijan, Bolivia, Bosnia and Herzegovina, Bulgaria, Hungary, Kazakhstan, Kenya, Macedonia, Poland, and Spain.